Research-Based

 SUPERHUMAN Pre-Workout Dosage, Packaging, & Pricing

-This is crucial for ingredients like caffeine anhydrous and dicaffeine malate, which could be dangerous in too high of a dose.
+This transparency is crucial for ingredients like caffeine anhydrous and dicaffeine malate, which could be dangerous in excessive doses.

 • Sodium – 50mg